sandeepdeshmukh/apex-training/instructions.md

-myapexapp-1.0-SNAPSHOT.apaThis is step-by-step guide for the Apex Trainer to conduct hands on sessions.
+This is step-by-step guide for the Apex Trainer to conduct hands on sessions.

 # Project creation using archetype